jarusll/the-logs/index.md

 One of the aspects where I can improve alot is testing.
 This is very overlooked and it really pays off in the long run.
 I am going to setup a tdd lab and fuck around until I get comfortable.

 Nasty thing happened, ref lock thing on my git repo.
 I am making backup repos now.

+Got a GCP vps, lets try some shit.

+Night

 # 2022-04-12